Garfield Park (Washington, D.C.)

 Garfield Park is a neighborhood park in Washington D.C.
 Named after President Garfield, it is located at the intersection of 2nd Street and G Street in the Capitol Hill neighborhood of Southeast, Washington, D.C.
 It is bounded by 3rd street on the east and New Jersey Avenue on the west.
 South Carolina Avenue and F Street bound it on the north, and its southern border is Interstate 695.

-A large playground is located near its center, and the park also hosts a number of sport amenities such as tennis courts, a volley ball court, bocce courts, and a baseball backstop along with picnic tables and benches.
+A large playground is located near its center, and the park also hosts a number of sport amenities such as tennis courts, a volleyball court, bocce courts, and a baseball backstop along with picnic tables and benches.
 The park is maintained by the DC Department of Parks and Recreation.
 It is categorized as a neighborhood park, which means that it provides an informal park settings for recreational purposes for the immediate neighborhood.
+It is one of the few L'Enfant plan parks owned by the city instead of the Federal government.

 History

+Early history

 This open space was originally included in the 1791 urban plan for Washington, L'Enfant Plan.

-The land was purchased by the U.S. government from Daniel Carroll of Duddington and designated as Reservation No. 17.

 The site may have been selected by L'Enfant because it contained several natural springs, and he indicated that it should be the site for a grand cascade.

-Over the years, the lot was significantly reduced in size by railroads, freeways, and the Capitol Power Plant.
+It was to be the convergence of Virginia Avenue, South Carolina Avenue, and New Jersey Avenue, with the canal running along its western border, dividing into two branches just south of the park.

+Andrew Ellicott made the open space larger on his plan and extended North Carolina Avenue south several blocks so that it would also radiate from the park.
+The space designed by Ellicott was included among the original seventeen appropriations purchased by the federal government for public use.
+The land was purchased by the U.S. government from Daniel Carroll of Duddington and designated as Reservation No. 17 or town House Square.
+The elegant, grand estate of Daniel Carroll, Duddington, faced the park from the North.
+This estate encompassed all of City Square No. 736 between First Street and Second Street and was constructed in 1793 with bricks from Carroll's own brickyard.

+One paper claimed: Garfield Park, now one of the most beautiful parks in the city, was graded and to some extent improved in 1838 in connection with its use as a nursery for trees to ornament the public grounds and Pennsylvania Avenue.
+However, the Boschke map of 1857-1861 depicts the space as being entirely unimproved.
+Furthermore, a 1876 real estate atlas depicted the park as unimproved, showing New Jersey Avenue and Virginia Avenue continuing through it.